-How to use retention rules in Acronis Backup & Recovery
+How to set up retention of archives in Acronis Backup

 This article applies to: